 The increase will become effective on the anniversary date.
 If an employee goes on leave in an unpaid status, longevity will be pro-rated.
-Employees on short/long-termpaid disability leave or workers' compensation are an exception.
+Employees on paid disability leave are an exception.

 Upon reaching the following anniversaries, employees shall receive longevity pay increases as follows: